The Basics of Parking on Campus

 It should be understood that parking is a privilege, not a right.
-The acceptance of parking privileges and the presence of any vehicle on campus represents an agreement by the motorist, that Middlesex County College is in no way liable for personal injury, damage, or lost of part, or contents of, the vehicle.
+The acceptance of parking privileges and the presence of any vehicle on campus represents an agreement by the motorist, that Middlesex College is in no way liable for personal injury, damage, or lost of part, or contents of, the vehicle.

 Myth: College Police do not issue citations during the first two (2) weeks of school.